 If you thought that Saint-Tropez is all about flashing celebrities sunning their perfect bodies on the Pampelone beach, rosé and champagne splashing around, and super-yachts hanging in the glittering bay, then your vision is not complete.
-The ‘Golden Wave’ hit the local gastronomic scene in 2005, when chef Arnaud Donckele took over La Vague d’Or at La Résidence de La Pinède.
+The ‘golden wave’ only hit the local gastronomic scene in 2005 when chef Arnaud Donckele took over La Vague d’Or back then at La Résidence de La Pinède and now of the ultra-luxe Cheval Blanc hotels portfolio.
 Trained by Michel Guérard and Alain Ducasse, the chef inherited the three star French heroes’ sensitive approach to cooking and passion for local ingredients.
-His effort peaked in a three-star award by the eponymous Michelin guide, but there is more to savour than just the exquisite food.
-The place is stunning, so make sure you can eat at the Mediterranean sea lining terrace.
+His effort peaked in the third-star by the eponymous Michelin guide, but there is more to savour here than just the exquisite food.
+The location is stunning, so make sure you can eat at the Mediterranean sea lining terrace.

 Regional bounty is introduced right at the beginning when the Mediterranean-themed amouse-bouche arranged on and around a miniature olive tree are laid on the white-clad table.
 A savoury thyme-scented marshmallow on a branch, while the grapes are masked as olives down under, as if they just fell from the tree, complement the baked cheese crackers nurturing the acid bite of your aperitif.
 The chef proves that he is an artist with a passion for local ingredients, all carefully acquired from small farmers, that are entirely dedicated to their extraordinary produce.
 He doesn’t stop with superficial gimmicks though as the show moves to serious flavours one devours with a Bacchanalian zeal.